phalcon-orphanage/docs/ja/api/Phalcon_Events_Manager.rst

 public *mixed*  **fire** (*string* $eventType, *object* $source, [*mixed* $data], [*boolean* $cancelable])

-Fires an event in the events manager causing that active listeners be notified about it
+Fires an event in the events manager causing the active listeners to be notified about it

 .. code-block:: php